open-education-api/open-education-api.github.io/home.md

 # Open Education API

-Educational institutes are increasingly sharing education data: with their students via apps, between different systems within an institution, and with other institutions.
+Educational institutions are increasingly sharing educational data: with their students via apps, between different systems within an institution, and with other institutions.

-The underlying data, however, are stored in various systems (i.e. databases) both within and outside the educational institutes.
+The underlying data, however, are stored in various systems (i.e. databases) both within and outside the educational institutions.
 And to be able to communicate with these systems a set of definitions known as an [API (Application Programming Interface)](https://en.wikipedia.org/wiki/API) is required.

-Of course each school, college, or university can develop their own APIs, but this is a time-consuming and costly process.
+Of course each school, college, or university can develop its own APIs, but this is a time-consuming and costly process.
 That is why the Open Education API, known in Dutch as the ‘Open Onderwijs API’ (OOAPI), was created.
 The OOAPI conforms to the design principles of [REST](technical/) (Representational State Transfer) - a flexible, lightweight way of integrating applications.

-This [open API](https://en.wikipedia.org/wiki/Open_API), is the result of a collaboration between several education institutes and suppliers in the Netherlands and is facilitated by [SURF](https://www.surf.nl/) (known collectively as the [Community](community/)).
+This [open API](https://en.wikipedia.org/wiki/Open_API), is the result of a collaboration between several education institutions and suppliers in the Netherlands and is facilitated by [SURF](https://www.surf.nl/) (known collectively as the [Community](community/)).
 Within the [Working Group](community/workinggroup.md) of the Community, the OOAPI is being  constantly defined and developed so that new and existing education data can be efficiently processed.

 For a brief introduction to the OOAPI, please take a look at the short video below: